ArisGr/Mallocing/README.md

 In this repo, you will find a number of files, each one with each own functionality for data placement on heterogeneous memory systems.

 File descriptions:
-- **custom_allocator.c** : This file is used to perform allocations either on DRAM or Optane.
+- **custom_allocator.c** : This file is used to perform allocations either on DRAM or Optane exclusively.
 It includes the custom functions that are used to override the original glibc implementations.
 If the *dram* variable is set to 1, all allocations will be handled by DRAM, and if *dram=0* all allocations will be handled by optane.

 - **random.c** : This file is used to perform allocations randomly.
 Each allocation is handled by either DRAM or Optane randomly.